 12. Mountain House – Blue Child Collective

-Mountain House is for the people that come across places in their travels and wish they could just build a house and live there forever; you probably can’t, but you can sure dream about it.
+Mountain House is for the people that come across places in their travels and wish they could just build a hostel and live there forever.
+You might not, but you can sure dream about it.

 13. The Stars Keep On Calling My Name – Mac Demarco

 The Stars Keep On Calling My Name is another one that follows the “get out of town, escape the same old routine” trend, which is pretty relatable.
-This one always has always has us tapping our feet and bobbing our heads in the aeroplane. #noshame
+This one always has us tapping our feet and bobbing our heads on the plane/train/bus #noshame.

 14. Something Good – Alt-J

-This is where we usually fall asleep.
-Something about Something Good makes us think of flying through the air (is that weird?); in reality, this song is about mending a broken heart with fun distractions.
-Maybe that resonates with you, maybe it doesn’t, either way this song is a gooder.
+Something about Something Good makes us feel like we’re flying through the air, even if we’re just at the kitchen sink washing up.
+This song is about mending a broken heart with fun distractions.
+Maybe that resonates with you, maybe it doesn’t, either way this song is a good’un.